CyberfusionIO/php-core-api-client/README.md

 ];
 ```

-Use those files to initialize the connector:
+Use those files to initialise the connector:

 ```php
 use Cyberfusion\CoreApi\CoreApiConnector;